Workflow

 Clicking this button will open child workflow in a separate browser tab allow you to make changes to the workflow.
 Remeber to save any changes that you make.

 It is important to remember that adding a child workflow to a parent really just makes a reference to the child workflow.
-If, for example, you have several parent workflows using the same child workflow; if you make a change to the child work then all parent workflows will be affected.
+If, for example, you have several parent workflows using the same child workflow; if you make a change to the child workflow then all parent workflows will be affected.

-Logging in chained workflows
+Logging in child workflows